iniyanbala/-Spotify-Tracks-SQL-Project/README.md

 - Artists like Drake and Ed Sheeran have the most tracks in the dataset.
 - Track popularity surged between 2016 and 2020.
 - Genres like Dance Pop and Hip-Hop show high energy and danceability.
+- Many tracks exceed the average popularity benchmark, indicating a strong skew toward a few hits.

 ## Dataset